jrief/django-formset/docs/source/date-time-range.rst

 	    template_name = "form.html"
 	    success_url = "/success"

-Note that the view uses the :class:`formset.calendar.CalendarResponseMixin` to render the calendar, which is rendered by the server.
+.. note:: The view uses the :class:`formset.calendar.CalendarResponseMixin` to render the calendar,
+	which is rendered by the server.
 This mixin is not required if you use the :class:`formset.widgets.DateRangeTextbox` widget.

 Date-Time Range Field